MatteoStefanini/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a connector aiming at combine different ideas with science and entrepreneurship.
+I'm a connector who aims to combine different ideas & fields with science & entrepreneurship.

+I'm the Coordinator Manager of [Biomedical valley](https://www.biomedicalvalley.com), and TEDx Organizer at [TEDxMirandola](https://www.tedxmirandola.com/) and in the most exclusive italian location at [TEDxForte dei Marmi](https://www.tedxfortedeimarmi.com/).

+I'm collaborating with [Unimore](https://www.unimore.it) on AI projects and with [Clust-ER Health](https://health.clust-er.it/) in the Medtech sector, believing AI will push life sciences to new breakthroughs.

 I got a PhD in Artificial Intelligence, working on Deep Learning and Transformer models at [Unimore](https://www.unimore.it), focusing on **Generative AI**,  **Vision & Language** and **Genomics**.
-I believe AI will push life sciences to new breakthroughs.

-I'm the Coordinator Manager of [Biomedical valley](https://www.biomedicalvalley.com) and a **TEDx Organizer** in [Mirandola](https://www.tedxmirandola.com/) and in the most exclusive italian location of [Forte dei Marmi](https://www.tedxfortedeimarmi.com/) !